Easy-to-read medicine information about clozapine – what it is, how to take it safely and possible side effects.

 - Keep taking clozapine every day.
 It usually takes a few weeks to start working and it can take a few months before you feel the full benefits.

 - Do not stop taking clozapine suddenly as your symptoms may return if you stop taking it too early; speak to your doctor or nurse before stopping.

-- Smoking affects the way your body breaks down (metabolises) clozapine.
-If you start smoking, or stop smoking while you are taking clozapine, tell your health care provider.
+- Smoking: smoking affects the way your body breaks down (metabolises) clozapine.
+If you start smoking, or stop smoking while you are taking clozapine, tell your healthcare provider.
 Your dose of clozapine may need to be adjusted.
 If you wish to stop smoking while you are taking clozapine, your doctor can plan a smoking cessation programme with you and monitor your clozapine levels.

-- Keep your caffeine intake stable – sources of caffeine include coffee or high-energy drinks.
+- Caffeine: keep your caffeine intake stable.
+Sources of caffeine include coffee, cola or high-energy drinks.
 Sudden increases or decreases in your caffeine intake can alter (increase or decrease) the levels of clozapine in your blood.
 This can be harmful.

 Clozapine can affect your white blood cells called neutrophils.
 These cells help to fight infections and keep your immune system healthy.

 - When clozapine causes a drop in the number of these cells, it leads to a condition called neutropenia.
 A more severe reduction in your white blood cells is called agranulocytosis.
 A drop in neutrophils puts you at greater risk of picking up infections.